php-fig/fig-standards/proposed/psr-cache.md

 ### 4.2 CacheInterface

-The method ```exists()``` is present in order to facilitate cases where a user will want to just check for an item presence rather that fecthing it in case it exists.
+The method ```exists()``` is present in order to facilitate cases where a user will want to just check for an item presence rather that fetching it in case it exists.